-The Draft Plan sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection and environmental management.
+The Draft Plan, to which the Proposed Material Alterations relate, sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection and environmental management.
 The Plan must comply with relevant higher-level strategic actions and will, in turn, guide lower-level strategic actions.
 These documents have been subject to their own environmental assessment processes, as relevant.

-The National Planning Framework1 sets out Ireland's planning policy direction for the years 2018-2040.
+The National Planning Framework sets out Ireland's planning policy direction up to 2040.
 The National Planning Framework is to be implemented through Regional Spatial and Economic Strategies and lower tier Development Plans and Local Area Plans.
 The Regional Spatial and Economic Strategy for the Northern and Western Region sets out objectives for land use planning, tourism, infrastructure, sustainable development, environmental protection and environmental management that have been subject to environmental assessment and must, as relevant and appropriate, be implemented through the Galway County Development Plan, that sets out the overarching development strategy for the County, and the Local Area Plan.